 UTSA offers 66 bachelor’s, 52 master’s and 24 doctoral degree programs.
 As the University moves forward, it remains dedicated to its commitment to access and excellence in education.

 If you select UTSA when completing your online CAP Agreement, you must pay a $60 application processing fee to UTSA by close of business (5 p.m.) on Wednesday, April 15, 2015.
 (UTSA is no longer accepting CAP agreements.
 It has reached the limit it set for agreements for 2015-2016.)

-- Why a fee?: This $60 application processing fee is for UTSA’s processing of the CAP Agreement.
-Even if you applied to UTSA previously (perhaps for the fall 2014) and are now also submitting the CAP Agreement, you are still required to pay this $60 non-refundable processing fee.
+The $60 application processing fee is for UTSA’s processing of the CAP Agreement.
+Even if you applied to UTSA previously (perhaps for the fall 2015) and are now also submitting the CAP Agreement, you are still required to pay this $60 non-refundable processing fee.

 After you submit your online CAP Agreement, UT Austin will forward your information to UTSA.
 Once UTSA receives your information, we will communicate with you via e-mail using the address you provided on your ApplyTexas application.
 The e-mail will include information concerning your myUTSA ID.
 It will provide you access to your ASAP account, which will then allow you to pay your application processing fee online using a credit card.
 Please allow ample time for the information to be loaded into our system and for the e-mail to be sent.
 (This can take up to 5 to 7 business days from when you submit your CAP agreement to UT Austin.)